airyhq/airy/docs/docs/sources/facebook.md

 <img alt="Facebook apps page" src={useBaseUrl('img/sources/facebook/apps.jpg')} />

-Note down the `App ID` of your Facebook application and then head to the basic settings page.
+Note down the `App ID` of your Facebook application and then head to the Basic Settings page.
 Here you will find your `App Secret`:

 <img alt="Facebook apps page" src={useBaseUrl('img/sources/facebook/secret.png')} />